Dubai Hospital

 Dubai Hospital is a public hospital in Dubai, United Arab Emirates, and is part of Dubai Department of Health and Medical Services.

-Although the decision to construct Dubai Hospital was made in 1977, it did not begin admitting patients until March, 1983.

 The hospital consists of 14 stories, with the lower two for Accident & Emergency and outpatients, and the upper ten for wards.

+History

+The decision to construct Dubai Hospital was made in 1977.
+It began admitting patients in March 1983.

 Medical Services

 The hospital offers the following services: